Length of Programs

 - Desired outcome

-- Date grievance submitted
+- Date the formal grievance was submitted

 All decisions made by the Johnson College Grievance Committee are final.
 There is no further appeal within the Student Grievance Procedure Policy.

-The college is committed to addressing student complaints timely and effectively, in accordance with student complaint/grievance procedures.
+The College is committed to addressing student complaints timely and effectively, in accordance with student complaint/grievance procedures.
 If a student believes their concerns have not been sufficiently addressed, they may also file external complaints with the agencies identified below.

 Student Complaints to the Pennsylvania Department of Education